yunusemreozturk/yunusemreozturk/README.md

 Been building mobile apps for ~5 years. worked on products that hit millions of downloads — mostly in live streaming, video calling, and chat. one of them ranked **#2 in video calling on the turkish app store**.

-Currently at **proji dijital pazarlama**, deepening my flutter skills, and slowly building a 2d game in unity on weekends.
+Currently deepening my flutter skills, and slowly building a 2d game in unity on weekends.

 ---